-A: Rebuilding Together North Jersey (RTNJ), formerly known as Rebuilding Together Bergen County, is a 501(c)(3) nonprofit organization founded in 1998.
-We provide critical home repairs to low-income homeowners who are seniors, veterans, people with disabilities, and families with children in Bergen County and the City of Paterson in Passaic County.
+A: Rebuilding Together North Jersey (RTNJ), formerly known as Rebuilding Together North Jersey, is a 501(c)(3) nonprofit organization founded in 1998.
+We provide critical home repairs to low-income homeowners who are seniors, veterans, people with disabilities, and families with children in Bergen County and Passaic County.
 All repairs are provided at no charge to the homeowners.
-To date, we have successfully improved more than 220 homes and nonprofit community facilities in our service area.
+To date, we have successfully improved more than 550 homes and nonprofit community facilities in our service area.

 A: Rebuilding Together seeks out and receives generous financial support from the corporate community as well as local foundations.
 We use this funding to purchase the materials needed for the repairs that we do.
 We also establish and maintain relationships with hundreds of volunteers.
 Many of our volunteers are professionals in skilled construction trades.
 Together, with individual and corporate group volunteers, they do most of the repairs – saving thousands of dollars in labor costs.

 A: For applicants approved for critical needs assistance, repairs are scheduled throughout the year, as funding allows.

 For those applicants who become National Rebuilding Month home projects, those repairs are done during the month of April of each year.
 Typically, we will plan and complete pre-work activities at selected homes during the first weeks of April.
 All of this prepares us to make the majority of improvements being done on our big project day – Rebuilding Day, which is always the last Saturday in April.

 We also do community rebuilding projects each fall, as funding permits.